huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 ## How to add pages to your collection

 A basic Uwazi instance comprises the **Library**, where the entities contained within your collection can be browsed and displayed in several different ways, and the **Settings** area, where you can configure the administrative settings of your collection.
-You also have the option to create additional **Pages**; these pages could offer background information about your collection; incorporate submission or contact forms so members of the public can get in touch; feature charts, maps and other data visualisation components; and more.
+You also have the option to create additional **Pages**; these pages could offer background information about your collection; incorporate **Submission Forms** or **Contact Forms** so members of the public can get in touch; feature charts, maps and other data visualisation components; and more.

 To add a **Page**: